rajibbrunel/intus/README.md

 This number is converted to base 36 based on upto 5 place.
 For left most place, I used base 26 conversion ignored 0-9 for beautifcation of url.
 13. I used 2 alphanumeric array for this purpose
 14. Interium period returning response save button become disable
+15. Even if http  or https different protocol used for request of same web page still it consider those two as same page